-To deliver counselling sessions to support women, whose lives have been devastated by domestic violence.
+To deliver counselling sessions to support women whose lives have been affected by domestic violence.

-To work in line with The Haven Work Plan and Funder outcomes to ensure women experience improved emotional and behavioural wellbeing throughout the course of the client’s individual journeys.
+To work in line with The Haven Work Plan and Funder outcomes, ensuring women experience improved wellbeing throughout the course of their individual journey.

 What are the benefits?

-- Work experience in maintenance which will complement your CV Training in awareness of domestic abuse and related issues.
+- Training and awareness of domestic abuse and related issues.

 What activities will I be involved in?